 FEATURED & AWARDED AT THE MULTIMEDIA ARTS FESTIVAL 2018

-For our finals school project for our subject in third year, we were grouped and challenged to construct an advocacy website out of HTML and CSS.
-We chose one of the topics of our team member, lookism, since it is more important now than ever in globalization.
-Lookism is a prejudicial attitude conferred to people because of their physical appearance.
-It can most likely happen to anyone at any time and in any place (Desir & Tietje, 2005).
-Each member of the group made and developed their own version and interpretation of the project but we used the same color, branding, typography.
-Our of my 3 design studies, my professor and I chose the one that shows “diversity” the most in terms of layout and design.
+For our finals project in our web subject, we were grouped to create an advocacy website platform using HTML and CSS.
+We chose ‘Lookism’ since it is important now more than ever in globalization.
+Lookism is a prejudicial attitude conferred to people because of their physical appearance (Desir & Tietje, 2005).
+Each member of the group made their own version of the website but we used the same color, branding, typography.